-- (1) Real estate appraisal reviewers certified in another state and operating outside the state of Connecticut who are performing appraisal reviews regarding real estate located in Connecticut are not required to hold a Connecticut certification or temporary certification if such appraisal review does not entail field work within the state of Connecticut. - (2) Real estate appraisers licensed or certified in another state and performing appraisal reviews that do involve field work within the state of Connecticut are required to hold a valid Connecticut certification or provisional license that is appropriate for the work performed.
+(1) Real estate appraisal reviewers certified in another state and operating outside the state of Connecticut who are performing appraisal reviews regarding real estate located in Connecticut are not required to hold a Connecticut certification or temporary certification if such appraisal review does not entail an opinion or determination of value or involve field work within the state of Connecticut.

+(2) Real estate appraisers licensed or certified in another state and performing appraisal reviews that do entail an opinion or determination of value or involve field work within the state of Connecticut are required to hold a valid Connecticut certification or provisional license that is appropriate for the work performed, which may include a temporary license.

-(Effective December 23, 1994; Amended October 15, 1999; Amended February 2, 2001; Amended December 7, 2004; Amended January 5, 2011)
+(Effective December 23, 1994; Amended October 15, 1999; Amended February 2, 2001; Amended December 7, 2004; Amended January 5, 2011; Amended December 9, 2015)